Vladas Meškėnas: Brief biography

 Meskenas was born in February 1916 in Baku, the capital of Azerbaijan in the Caucasus where his father Juozas had sought refuge during World War I. In 1921, the family returned to their native Lithuania where Vladimir's father obtained work in the Transport Department.

 In 1934, Vladimir left high school and enlisted in the Lithuanian Air Force, however he decided later to pursue an artistic career, and he became a freelance artist.
 When the Germans invaded Lithuania during World War II he and his wife were forced to work in Germany.

 As displaced people, Meskenas and his family migrated to Australia in 1949.
-After a two-year work contract at the Victoria Army Barracks, Sydney, be worked at various factory jobs.
+After a two-year work contract at the Victoria Army Barracks, Sydney, he worked at various factory jobs.

 It was asserted in a 1979 issue of Lituanus, a Lithuanian Quarterly Journal of Arts and Sciences, that he "and all Lithuanian artists of Sydney" at the time were members of "Aitvaras", established in 1950.
 This included Jurgis Bistrickas (president), Henry Salkauskas (vice-president), Algis Simkunas, Jurgis Miksevicius, Juozas Kalgovas, Vincas Stanevicius, Petras Repsys, Viktoras Simas and Vaclovas Ratas.